Big Tech is still swiping left on Bitcoin

 Crypto may be crashing government parties across the globe, but Big Tech?
-They’re not ready to say, “I do.”
+It’s just not ready.

 Microsoft shareholders just voted against adding Bitcoin to the company’s treasury.
 Even a sales pitch from Bitcoin hype man Michael Saylor couldn’t sway them.
-Bitcoin’s volatility was too much for the board’s liking.
+Bitcoin’s volatility was just too much to stomach.

-Meanwhile, Amazon’s shareholders also urged the company to hold a minimum of 5% of its assets in Bitcoin.
-But no delivery on that yet.
-Other Big Tech members (Google-owner Alphabet, Meta and Apple) have also stayed clear of the OG crypto.
+Amazon’s shareholders have actually urged the company to hold a minimum of 5% of its assets in Bitcoin.
+But there’s no delivery on that yet.
+Other Big Tech members (Google-owner Alphabet, Meta and Apple) have also stayed clear of crypto.

-While Big Tech dithers, incoming US president Donald Trump has promised setting up a strategic US Bitcoin reserve, while Russia and Brazil are mulling similar moves.
+While Big Tech dithers, incoming US president Donald Trump has promised to set up a strategic US Bitcoin reserve.
+Russia and Brazil are mulling similar moves.
+Around the globe, governments are thinking about how to regulate digital assets.
+Crypto ETFs are real and more fintech and payment companies are figuring out how to integrate crypto into their business.

 Waiting for a hug

-This has precedent.
-Bitcoin’s earlier highs this year were fueled by traditional finance players like BlackRock jumping in.
-Within weeks of TradFi firms winning approvals for their spot bitcoin exchange-traded funds in January 2024, BTC hit record highs.
+Take a look the last year alone.
+Bitcoin’s earlier highs this year were fueled by TradFi players like BlackRock jumping in.
+Within weeks of them winning approvals for their spot Bitcoin ETFs in January 2024, BTC hit record highs.

 TradFi’s handshake, short of a full embrace, has been followed by financial watchdogs taking a more tolerant view of crypto.